software-students-spring2024/1-specification-exercise-snailmen/README.md

 ## User Requirements

-See instructions.
-Delete this line and place a list of your User Stories here.

-* As a player, I want to play a game, so I can have fun.
-* As a player, I want to begin a game, so I can play a round of the game.
+* As a player, I want to start a game, so I can play a round of the game.
 * As a player, I want to customize the game with cosmetics, so it looks the way I prefer.
 * As a player, I want to purchase items in the shop, so I can use cosmetics.
 * As a player, I want to see the cosmetic items I own, so I can compare and equip them.